adam110th/DockerBackups/README.md

 - Docker must be installed and running on the system where you run the script.
 - The script uses the `busybox` image to back up volumes.
 If you don't have it, Docker will pull it automatically.

+## Additional notes

+- Ensure your save path is included in a cloud backup to ensure offsite backup of the files.
+- Use crontab for automated backups.
+It will currently overwrite the last backup file, so it only retains the most recent backup.
+I have an incremental cloud backup system in place that handles changes over time for me.